74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 It's much more than that, I think.

-And I think it's fair to say, though, that Pablo, as he's stealing cars and kidnapping wealthy industrialists for ransom, and conning people out of money and robbing banks, that it's very possible that he would have remained a notorious outlaw in Medellin, like Tarzan or Sparks or Blackblood or one of these other guys from La Violencia, that Pablo would have fallen into that category where he's essentially unknown, certainly outside of Colombia, if not unknown outside of Medellín.
+And I think it's fair to say, though, that Pablo, as he's stealing cars and kidnapping wealthy industrialists for ransom and conning people out of money and robbing banks, that it's it's very possible that he would have remained a notorious outlaw in Medellin, like Tarzan or Sparks or Blackblood or one of these other guys from La Violencia, that Pablo would have fallen into that category where he's essentially unknown, certainly outside of Colombia, if not unknown outside of Medellin.

 And I have to give a credit here to the journalist Toby Muse for his absolutely wonderful book, Kilo, which traces a kilo of cocaine from essentially the fields.